 Relationships can take a lot of effort and time.
-Think about it, once you’re with someone, you can wave goodbye to quiet evenings.
-You go home, and you’ve got to prepare dinner, do the washing up, listen to your partner complain about their day, and before you know it, you’re falling asleep out of exhaustion.
+Think about it; once you’re with someone, you can wave goodbye to quiet evenings.
+You go home and you’ve got to prepare dinner for you and your partner, do double the amount of washing up, listen to your partner complain about their day, and then before you know it, you’re falling asleep out of exhaustion.

 Your money, your priorities

 When you’re single, you’re in full control of your financial goals and life.
 You don’t need to worry about what someone else wants, and more importantly, you don’t have to make any compromise or sacrifice.
 It’s all about you and what you want.

 Sounds great, right?
 So, if you’re single, now could be a good time to think about your goals, and we’re not just talking about buying a new car or going on holiday.
 We also mean long-term goals, like buying the house of your dreams or saving for retirement.
 You’re in charge and can decide on your priorities.